Contact Us for a Free Consultation (213) 542-0979

 • illegal search and seizure.

-The best defense against credit or debit card fraud will often focus on the intent of the defendant.
+The best defense against credit or debit card fraud often focuses on the defendant's intent.

-Further, through prefiling intervention, we might be able to negotiate with the prosecutor to avoid to formal filing of charges before court or reduce a felony charges to a misdemeanor.
+Further, through prefiling intervention, we might be able to negotiate with the prosecutor to avoid the formal filing of charges before court or reduce felony charges to misdemeanors.

-But a lot of these credit card cases, the authorities have done a good investigation and they've got the proof that the person did commit some sort of a credit card fraud scam.
+However, in many of these credit card cases, the authorities have done a good investigation and have proof that the person committed some credit card fraud scam.

-I can't tell you how many times I've seen less seasoned defense attorneys who didn't ferret all their information out of their client in a credit card scam case and they end up getting up-ended by the prosecutors when new evidence comes to light that their client didn't tell them about.
+I can't tell you how many times I've seen less seasoned defense attorneys who didn't ferret all their information out of their clients in a credit card scam case.
+They end up getting upended by the prosecutors when new evidence comes to light that their client didn't tell them about.

-Preparing Best Strategy for a Credit Card Fraud Case
+Preparing the Best Strategy for a Credit Card Fraud Case

-You want all the facts and details in your defense attorney's hands so when you sit down with them, you're both able to come up with a game plan that makes sense for you, your interests, your right and your freedom.
+You want all the facts and details in your defense attorney's hands so that when you sit down with them, you can both come up with a game plan that makes sense for you, your interests, your rights, and your freedom.

-So, if you're looking to stay out of jail in a credit card fraud related offense in Los Angeles county, you've come to the right place.
+So, if you're looking to stay out of jail for a credit card fraud-related offense in Los Angeles County, you've come to the right place.

 Menu